Launchpad LA: Evolution into an Accelerator (2011-2014)

 The year 2011 marked a significant shift for Launchpad LA as it transformed into a full-fledged accelerator program.
 Each participating company in the third class received $50,000 in funding.
 The investment was made possible through contributions from various venture capital firms and individual investors, including Rincon Ventures, Idealab, Baroda Ventures, Upfront Ventures, and others.
 Launchpad LA also provided free office space in Santa Monica, conveniently located near the Third Street Promenade.
 This amount grew to $100,000 in 2013.

-Participating local venture capitalists committed to spending at least one day a week at the facility, actively engaging with the accepted companies.
-The program benefited from an impressive group of VC and individual advisors, including prominent names such as Jason Calacanis, Howard Lindzon, and Eric Ries.
+Local venture capitalists participated, spending at least one day per week at the facility, actively engaging with the accepted companies.
+The program benefited from a group of critically-acclaimed VC and individual advisors, including Jason Calacanis, Howard Lindzon, and Eric Ries.

 Sam Teller, a well-regarded figure in the Los Angeles startup community, took the reins to lead Launchpad LA during its third class.
 His experience included co-founding Charlie, a Los Angeles-based media company, and working on high-profile projects for notable figures and organizations.
 Jamie Kantrowitz, a former MySpace executive, would later join as a partner.

 Launchpad LA's impact on the Southern California startup landscape continued to grow, and it consistently ranked as one of the top accelerator programs in the United States.
-In 2013, Forbes recognized Launchpad LA among the leading startup accelerators in the United States, noting its strong portfolio funding outcomes and contributions to the Los Angeles technology ecosystem.The program received over 1,000 applicants per class.
+The program received over 1,000 applicants per class.